You are listening to the Sean Hannity Radio Show Podcast.

 If only you elect us, give us the House.

-We'll repeal replace.
+We'll repeal, replace.

-Give us the Senate in the House, but we'll repeal replace.
+Give us the Senate and the House.

-They got to give us the White House.
+They've got to give us the White House.

-But it's going to take senators across the Republican conference being willing to sit down in good faith.
+I think the consequences of failure would be catastrophic, but it's going to take senators across the Republican conference being willing to sit down in good faith.

 He's right.

-And then we've got Obamacare's architect, and this is so outrageous.
+And this is so outrageous.

-Remember the liar Jonathan Gruber guy, once credited the quote, stupidity of the American voter for the passage of Obamacare.
+Remember the liar Jonathan Gruber guy once credited the quote stupidity of the American voter for the passage of Obamacare?

-After being told that Iowa's loan insurance company, 94 of its 99 counties, is considering dropping out.
+After being told that Iowa's loan insurance company, 94 of its 99 counties, is considering dropping out, Gruber said, look, whose fault is this?

 Before President Trump was elected, there were no counties in America that didn't have an insurer.